-- Clinker E shows an unusually high content of Fe2O3 which explains the high calculated C4AF content of this clinker. - Clinker K is unusual in the group because of the significantly higher MgO (periclase) content as well as the higher Al2O3 content. - Accepting that the Bogue analysis indicates likely or potential compound development, the results indicate that the higher alite content of clinkers B, C, E and F is likely to result in relatively high early age heat results because of the strong influence of this compound on heat liberation during early hydration [13]. - The relatively high C3A content of clinker K is also likely to add significantly to the early heat evolution of this clinker. - Considering the alkali content of the cement (K2O and Na2O), clinker B is clearly a low alkali cement, with these values falling below the minimum value suggested by Addis [14] for South African cements.
+- The chemical compound analysis of the clinkers generally lie within the limits proposed by Addis [22] for South African cements.
+This means that the nine clinker samples selected can be considered typical of South African clinkers intended for cement manufacture. - Clinker E shows an unusually high content of Fe2O3 which explains the high calculated C4AF content of this clinker. - Clinker K is unusual in the group because of the significantly higher MgO (periclase) content as well as the higher Al2O3 content. - Accepting that the Bogue analysis indicates likely or potential compound development, the results indicate that the higher alite content of clinkers B, C, E and F is likely to result in relatively high early-age heat results because of the strong influence of this compound on heat liberation during early hydration [21]. - The relatively high C3A content of clinker K is also likely to add significantly to the early heat evolution of this clinker. - Considering the alkali content of the cement (K2O and Na2O), clinker B is particularly low in alkali content, with these values falling below the minimum value suggested by Addis [22] for South African cements (range 0.2-0.8%).

-4.2 Optical microscopy
+4.2.
+Optical microscopy

-Figure 1 shows sample photo-micrographs of some of the clinkers viewed under reflected light after etching.
-In general, the C_3S crystals appear large and angular to sub-angular, while the C_2S crystals are smaller, rounded and often striated.
-The interstitial material between these crystals is mainly composed of C_4AF and C_3A .
-Table 4 presents a summary of the observations made during the microscopic assessment of the clinkers.
+Fig. 1 shows sample photo-micrographs of some of the clinkers viewed under reflected light after etching.
+In general, the $C_3S$ crystals appear large and angular to subangular, while the $C_2S$ crystals are smaller, rounded and often striated.
+The interstitial material between these crystals is mainly composed of $C_4AF$ and $C_3A$ .
+Table 4 presents a summary of the observations made during the microscopic assessment of the clinker.
+Note that, in this table, the term "dendritic" is used in its geological sense to mean a "tree-like" distribution of crystal growth, forming a cluster of small crystal nodules which are poorly connected to each other.